Logo @Copyright 2018, Adah F. Kennon, Ph.D.

 Share This http://247lightheartedcaregivers.com/

-24/7 is a website devoted to caregivers, patients and anyone concerned about health care in America.
-The website provides links to resources, inspirational messages, and relevant information.The Blog includes topics concerning health care, and features those dealing with kidney disease/dialysis, veteran and African-American populations.
+Welcome to 24/7, a website devoted to caregivers, patients and anyone concerned about health care in America.
+You will find links to resources, inspirational messages, “Me Time Activities” and a very interesting Blog featuring topics of interest to kidney disease/dialysis populations, veterans and African-American populations.
+Enjoy….

-Love what you are doing but looking for support and guidance?
+Love what you do but need support and guidance?
 Emotional burn-out got you down?
 Feel misunderstood?
 Looking for positive and productive ways to express your feelings?
 Struggling to keep your own identity while helping someone else?
 Then, this is the perfect website for you.
-Welcome!

 My name is Dr. Adah F. Kennon.
-My husband is a honorably retired African American (Black or mixed race heritage) Army veteran.
-He is on hemodialysis and has kidney disease.
-I am his caregiver.
+My husband was a man of color (African American – Black or mixed race heritage) and a honorably retired Army veteran.
+He was on hemodialysis and had chronic stage 5 kidney disease.
+I was his caregiver.

-Something had to change.
-I was putting my own health status in jeopardy while I struggled to give the best level of care that my husband deserved.
-This is when I decided that it was time for me to stop trying to live-up to the expectations of others.
-It was time for me to define what my role as his caregiver would be.
+I started by re-defining what my role as his caregiver would be.
 What did I value?
 What resources would I need to help me do what needed to be done to help him?
 How could I determine the reliability of those resources?
 I needed guidance and support.
 But, where would this come from?

-My husband is a very caring person.
-He saw what I was faced with, and suggested that I channel my feelings in a positive and productive direction by writing a book.
+My husband was a very caring person.
+He saw what I was faced with, and suggested that I channel my feelings in a positive and productive direction by doing the research and writing a book.
 He thought that I would be good at it.
 I decided to give it a go, and spent the next nine months “birthing” my first book, Patient or Profit: Where Is The Love?
-Given everything that was happening, I decided that I was going to be a “light-hearted” caregiver.
-Light-hearted, because the dark side is just too heavy!
+There wasn’t much I could control.
+But I could control my attitude.
+I decided to become a “light-hearted” caregiver.
+Light-hearted, because the dark side was just too heavy!

-Patient or Profit: Where Is The Love? is unique, because it is written from the perspective of a caregiver and a patient, with “no holds barred.”
+Patient or Profit: Where Is The Love? is unique, because it was written from the perspective of a caregiver and a patient, with “no holds barred.”
 This book is a survival manual and empowerment tool.
-It contains information that will help anyone in need, no matter what the condition.
+It contains information that will help anyone in need, no matter who you are or what the condition.

-My book has four goals.
-The first goal will help you understand the nature of kidney disease, and some of the challenges faced by hemodialysis patients and their caregivers (especially patients and caregivers of mixed race heritage).
+My book is now in it’s second edition (2019).
+The goals remain the same.
+The first goal will help you understand the nature of kidney disease, and some of the challenges faced by hemodialysis patients and their caregivers (especially patients and caregivers of color).
 The remaining goals will help you: recognize who or what is controlling access to appropriate pharmaceutical drugs requiring medical prescriptions, how they do it, and how they benefit from it; appreciate the wisdom of getting verbal promises in writing; and, empower you to know that it is possible to find ways to overcome barriers preventing legal access to life-saving prescription medications.
 I include a lot of recommendations, resources, and words of encouragement.

 One of my personal goals was to learn how to be strong enough to know when to ask for help and where to go to get it.
 This is the reason that I decided to start this website and my 24/7 Blog.
 I believe that knowledge is power.
 However, having knowledge is pointless unless it is shared.
 Caregivers already have enough to do.
 Why waste time researching something that has already been brought to light.

 I invite you to write a review.
-Just go to Patient or Profit: Where Is The Love? on the amazon.com/books website and enter your comments.
+Patient or Profit?
+Where Is The Love?
+(2nd edition) is available via this website (personalizations with author signature available upon request); Barnes & Noble Book Store;amazon.com/books (scroll down page to Review This Product); or any retail book store (ISBN: 978-0-578-54807-4).
+Available formats are eBook and paperback distribution.
+I welcome your comments.
 I know that you will be interested in this book.
 It will be a life-saver!

-I also invite you to share your stories.
-Just drop me a note and I will post your comments on my 24/7 Blog.
-You can reach me through this website, or at firstname.lastname@example.org.
-Let’s keep it going.
-Hopefully we will create a community of “light-hearted caregivers.”
+I invite you to share your stories.
+Just drop me a note and I will post your comments on the Can We Talk page.
+You can reach me through this website, or at email@example.com.
+Although my husband lost his battle with kidney disease in 2019, I intend to keep this site going.
+Who knows what the future holds.
+The day may come when once again I care for someone or even become a patient myself.
+Hopefully we will create a community – a network of “light-hearted caregivers.”
 Wouldn’t that be something special?